 Can they serve alcohol?

-- Some venues are BYOB, that's not necessarily an issue, you can always rent a bartender for the night, the issue, however, can come down to cost.
+- Some venues are BYOB; that's not necessarily an issue, you can always rent a bartender for the night.
+The problem, however, can come down to cost.

 Will we incur a corkage fee for bringing our own alcohol?

 - In a bid to make up for lost profits from a BYOB event, some venues may charge a fee to open and serve alcohol provided by you and your significant other.
 This can range from €10 to €40 per bottle, depending on the location you've chosen and the alcohol you've provided.

 Will there be a kitchen available if I hire my own caterer?